check-spelling-sandbox/redpanda/docs/rfcs/20200421_raft_recovery.md

         /// \brief callee's node_id; work-around for batched heartbeats model::node_id node_id;
         group_id group;
-        /// \brief callee's term, for the caller to upate itself model::term_id term;
+        /// \brief callee's term, for the caller to update itself model::term_id term;
         /// \brief The recipient's last log index after it applied changes to
         /// the log.
 This is used to speed up finding the correct value for the